 An annual leave liability is recognised for the amount expected to be paid if the company has a present legal or constructive obligation to pay this amount as a result of past service provided by the employee and the obligation can be reliably estimated.
 The company's obligations for short-term employee benefits such as salaries and wages are recognised as part of current trade and other payables in the statement of financial position.
-The company's obligations for employees' annual leave and long service leave entitlements are recognised in employee benefits in the statement of financial position.
+The company's obligations for service leave entitlements are recognised in employee benefits in the statement of financial position.